meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-01-08-reflecting-on-cx-2020.md

 our pilot cohort of more than 18 outstanding individuals, many starting a role in Federal service for the first time.
-* Working with the Lab at OPM this summer, we developed and launched a new CX training program called Amplify geared towards supporting Federal teams seeking to mature their customer understanding practices (one of the lowest-scoring functions across all HISPs in both FY19 and FY20 CX maturity assessments).
+* Working with the Lab at OPM this summer, we developed and launched a new CX training program called [Amplify]({{ site.baseurl }}/cx/blog/amplify-program/) geared towards supporting Federal teams seeking to mature their customer understanding practices (one of the lowest-scoring functions across all HISPs in both FY19 and FY20 CX maturity assessments).
 Quickly shifting its entire format due to the COVID-19 pandemic, the program included remote town hall convenings, six training modules with accompanying videos, remote coaching from Lab Service Designers, and share-out forums.
-All of the modules will be accessible to federal agencies on OMB Max.
+All of the modules are available to Federal agencies on OMB Max.
 By focusing on understanding customer contexts and needs the development of Federal products and services is more certain to meet their needs, resulting in more positive experiences with those agencies.
-After reorienting the program to be entirely virtual, it carried forward with six federal agencies and completed in August.
+After reorienting the program to be entirely virtual, it carried forward with six Federal agencies and completed in August.
 * Working with GSA’s TTS Feedback Analytics team, we partnered with the leaders of 24 services, such as VA outpatient care and Farmers.gov, to build a [Cross Agency CX